How to Write an Effective Research Proposal for your Masters Dissertation

-Written by Sarah Hastings-Woodhouse
+Written by James Tippett

-Before you can get down to the task of writing your Masters dissertation, you’ll need to submit a proposal, which will outline the objectives of your research and a how you plan to complete it.
-In this guide, we’ll cover what a dissertation proposal is and what it should include.
+Before you can get down to the task of writing your Masters dissertation, you’ll need to submit a proposal, which will outline the objectives of your research and how you plan to complete it.
+Your Masters dissertation proposal is designed to be a roadmap for your dissertation.
+It should demonstrate your understanding of the topic and how you plan on successfully conducting any independent research that's required.

-What is a Masters dissertation proposal?
+What is a Masters research proposal?

 You may have already written a dissertation proposal for your undergraduate degree – in which case you’ll be pleased to hear that the process isn’t that different at Masters level.
 In short, it should introduce the research question you intend to answer, and outline how you plan to do so.